lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 If the wolf of player1 catches the sheep of player2 the game ends immediately and player1 wins and is awarded ${\color{red}all &ensp; the&ensp; points}$ for the current run.

+This is a **fully observable environment** meaning that you can have all the information in each step including where the food is and the enemy sheep or wolf is.

 ### Objectives:
 **For the sheep**:
 - Avoid the wolf of the opposite player.